-- Individualized development of students athletic skills - Application of skills in a variety of sports/pursuits - Leadership development and application within the community - Opportunities to explore careers in the sports industry - Reffing certifications - Coaching certifications - Customized scheduling for students to accommodate full schedule
+- Individualized development of students athletic skills - Application of skills in a variety of sports/pursuits - Leadership development and application within the community - Opportunities to explore careers in the sports industry - Customized scheduling for students to accommodate full schedule

-This program runs the entire school year and is offered as a 10, 20, 30 level.
-Each year students can earn a total of 11 credits towards their high school diploma.
+This program runs the entire school year and is offered as a 20 or 30 level.
+Each year students can earn a total of 11-13 credits towards their high school diploma.
 Please note that enrollment will be limited due to space availability.
-Students will be admitted based on a variety of factors: school based sports, non-school sports, level of competition, attendance, grades and past behaviors observed by prior educators/coaches.
+Students will be admitted based on a variety of factors: school based sports, non-school sports, level of competition, attendance, grades and past behaviors observed by prior educators/ coaches.